Understanding the Recent Fluctuations of ARMOUR Residential REIT Inc.'s (ARR) Stock

-The stock of ARMOUR Residential REIT Inc. (ARR) has gone down by -6.05% for the week, with a -18.06% drop in the past month and a -17.35% drop in the past quarter.
-The volatility ratio for the week is 4.25%, and the volatility levels for the past 30 days are 3.28% for ARR.
-The simple moving average for the last 20 days is -9.76% for ARR stock, with a simple moving average of -22.35% for the last 200 days.
+In the past week, ARR stock has gone down by -4.58%, with a monthly decline of -15.22% and a quarterly plunge of -15.67%.
+The volatility ratio for the week is 3.57%, and the volatility levels for the last 30 days are 3.39% for ARMOUR Residential REIT Inc. The simple moving average for the last 20 days is -7.84% for ARR stock, with a simple moving average of -22.15% for the last 200 days.

 Is It Worth Investing in ARMOUR Residential REIT Inc. (NYSE: ARR) Right Now?